 The Cassini-Huygens mission to explore Saturn and its environment began with launch on October 15, 1997 and unfolded through five phases: Cruise (1997-2004), Prime Mission (2004-2008), Equinox Mission (2008-2010), Solstice Mission (2010-2016), and Grand Finale (2016-2017).
 Arrival at Saturn took place on 1 July 2004, the Huygens probe release took place on 25 December 2004, and the Huygens landing on the surface of Titan happened on 14 January 2005.
 The time following Saturn orbit insertion is known as the Saturn Tour.
-As will be discussed below, RS observations have been carried in each of the four phases and are planned for the fifth phase.
+As will be discussed below, RS observations were carried in each of the five phases.

-2.1 Radio Science Observations And Instrumentation
+2.1 Radio Science Observations and Instrumentation

 Radio science is the study of physical objects and phenomena using radio waves.
 Observables include the time, amplitude, frequency, and phase (and their dispersions) of a received signal, and its polarization.
-In solar system exploration RS employs centimeter-wavelength telecommunications equipment provided on spacecraft and at ground stations.
+In solar system exploration, RS employs centimeterwavelength telecommunications equipment provided on spacecraft and at ground stations.
 An overview of the field of and status on the recent state of the field can be found in two papers in the Decadal Study: Asmar et al., 2009a for planetary science and Asmar et al., 2009b for fundamental physics.